connervieira/CopilotLink/README.md

 Copilot Link strives to be a a single platform to connect various devices in your car together using inexpensive hardware.
 Unlike other software, Copilot doesn't want to disconnect you from driving.
 Instead of being designed around sending you notifications from your phone and playing your music, Copilot is your driving sidekick, and provides you with the information you need to be a more aware and focused driver.

+That's not to say that Copilot can't be fun.
+While it's main purpose is to assist in driving, it can also be used to make your car do new and entertaining things, like controlling music and lighting systems to create light shows!

 ## Examples

 Here are various usage examples of how Copilot Link could increase your level of awareness as a driver.